Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 ---
 Title: 'Text Formatting'
-Description: 'There are two ways to format text with HTML.
-One is to use HTML tags, the other is to use CSS.'
+Description: 'The two ways to format text are with HTML tags and CSS styles.'
 Subjects:
   - 'Web Development'
   - 'Web Design'